best-practice-and-impact/aqua_book_revision/README.md

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) to work with this project.
 Open the code workspace in VS Code to load the project.
 To render the website, open any of the .qmd documents and select the Preview button, or run `quarto preview` (which will generate a local preview site to look at) or `quarto render` from the terminal.
 Edits to qmd files will only be reflected in the project website after you have re-rendered and pushed the updated repo to Github.

-When adding issues to the repo, give the issue a name starting with the first word of the chapter heading to which it refers (unless it is a multi-chapter issue)
+When adding issues to the repo, give the issue a name starting with the first word of the chapter heading to which it refers (unless it is a multi-chapter issue) and use the issue labels on Github to indicate the type of issue.

+When fixing issues, please use a pull request to get your changes reviewed if they require alterations to the main text.
+Minor spelling mistakes and other bug issues can be fixed and closed without a pull request.

 # Software requirements
 [Visual Studio Code](https://code.visualstudio.com/) with the [Quarto VSCode extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto).